 • Interested in the story the griever tells

-Worst Traits when with a Griever:
+Unhelpful Traits when with a Griever

 • They want to fix the loss